 Unsure how to deal with back talk?
 How to appropriately respond instead of react & calm disrespectful behavior, letting natural consequences teach the lesson whenever possible.
-One of my favorite tools are to use emotion picture cards to get kids talking and naming their emotions.
+One of my favorite tools are to use are emotion picture cards because they get kids talking and naming their emotions.

 6 Steps to Handle Backtalk & Peacefully Discipline Children

 It seems backtalk is a common problem with parents these last few weeks.

 How do I know this?